wootfish/eli.sohl.com/drafts/sybil-defense.md

 Second, they suggest sharing public keys alongside solved computational puzzles.
 This is similar, but not identical, to the fourth solution class discussed earlier: the differences are that peers come up with their own puzzles (instead of being challenged), and the puzzle only has to be solved once, when the peer is first initialized, rather than on an ongoing basis.

-Unfortunately, one of the actual puzzles specified in the S/Kademlia authors' paper is broken.
+Unfortunately, one of the puzzles specified in the S/Kademlia paper is broken.

 # Breaking S/Kademlia